hu553in/laravel-angular-app/README.md

 named `./gui` (e.g. `ln -rs ../laravel-angular-app-gui ./gui`)
 3. Run `make createDotEnvForDocker` in case if you want to (re-)create `./.env` file
 4. Run `make run`
 5. Run `make generateSecrets reconfigure` in the another terminal window in case if you want to (re-)generate several app secrets in `./.env` file
-6. Run `make prepareDatabase` in the another terminal window in case if you want to (re-)migrate and (re-)seed the database
+7. Run `make prepareDatabase` in the another terminal window in case if you want to (re-)migrate and (re-)seed the database
-7. Run `make runTests` in the another terminal window in case if you want to run unit and feature tests
+8. Run `make runTestsBackend` in the another terminal window in case if you want to run backend unit and feature tests
+9. Run `make runTestsFrontendCommon` in the another terminal window in case if you want to run frontend common tests
+10. Run `make runTestsFrontendEndToEnd` in the another terminal window in case if you want to run frontend end-to-end tests

 **Note:** You definitely must do steps 3, 5, 6 in case if you haven't run them before in your current environment.